Find Affordable College Courses

 81% Women

-The 11th most popular school in the country for health professions and related clinical sciences majors who are seeking their bachelor's degree is Old Dominion University.
+The 11th most popular school in the country for other health professions and related clinical sciences majors who are seeking their bachelor's degree is Old Dominion University.
 Roughly 24,200 attend the school each year.
-The average in-state tuition for full-time undergraduates is $7,029 per year, while in-state graduate students, on average, pay $10,207 per year.
-For the 2020-2021 academic year, 105 bachelor's degrees were handed out to health professions and related clinical sciences majors at Old Dominion.
-About 81% of this group were women, and 59% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $7,590 per year, while in-state graduate students, on average, pay $11,016 per year.
+During the most recent year for which we have data, 105 people received their bachelor's degree in other health professions and related clinical sciences from Old Dominion.
+About 81% of this group were women, and 67% were students from an underrepresented racial-ethnic group.

 #13